lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`Initial subnet(s) for admin UI access, separated by ';'`

-Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the Web user interfaces (UI) of the system.
-The access list can be modified later via the UI.
+Enter a semicolon-separated list of subnets in CIDR or mask notation that should initially have access to the :term:`LOCKSS <LOCKSS system>` Web user interfaces (UIs).
+The access list can be modified later via the :ref:`LOCKSS Configuration Service` UI.

 LCAP Port
 =========

 Prompt: :guilabel:`LCAP protocol port`

-Enter the port on the that will be used to receive LCAP (LOCKSS audit and repair) traffic.
+Enter the port on the that will be used to receive :term:`LCAP` traffic.
 Historically, most LOCKSS nodes use :samp:`9729`.

 Network Address Translation
 ===========================

 1. Prompt: :guilabel:`Is this machine behind NAT?`

-   If the host is behind network address translation (NAT), enter :kbd:`Y`; otherwise, enter :kbd:`N`.
+   If the host is behind network address translation (NAT), enter :kbd:`Y` for "yes"; otherwise enter :kbd:`N` for "no".

 2. If you answered :kbd:`Y` because the host is behind NAT, you will be asked an additional configuration question: